Jamie Petrowski

-James Stanley Petrowski (born July 12, 1982) is a former American football tight end.
+James Stanley Petrowski (born July 12, 1982) is an American former professional football tight end.
 He was signed by the Tennessee Titans as an undrafted free agent in 2006.
 He played college football at Indiana State.

-Petrowski has also been a member of the Frankfurt Galaxy, Indianapolis Colts, Carolina Panthers and Las Vegas Locomotives.
+Petrowski was also a member of the Frankfurt Galaxy, Indianapolis Colts, Carolina Panthers and Las Vegas Locomotives.

 Professional career

 Tennessee Titans

-After going undrafted in the 2006 NFL Draft, Petrowski signed as a free agent with the Tennessee Titans on May 3, 2006.
+After going undrafted in the 2006 NFL draft, Petrowski signed as a free agent with the Tennessee Titans on May 3, 2006.
 He was waived during final cuts on September 2.
 The Titans signed him to their practice squad, where he remained for the final three games.